Best Student Bank Accounts

 Student Bank Account Top Tips

-Now that you’re familiar with some of the products on offer, we’ve shared our student bank account wisdom, below:
+Now that you’re familiar with some of the products on offer, take a look at our top tips for picking a student account:

 • Check your credit rating.
-Most banks will run a credit check when you apply for an overdraft.
-Check on your score ahead of time so that you have a better idea of where you stand financially.
+Banks will run a credit check when you apply for an overdraft.
+Check your credit score ahead of time so that you have a better idea of where you stand financially.

 • Budget.
 We mentioned this at the start of the article, but it’s important that you at least try and budget.
 The last thing you want is to run out of funds before your course is over.